What is a type 1 error?

 Excited, you declare the green button a winner and make it the default page.

 Two weeks later, your boss shows up at your desk with questions about a big drop in conversions.
-When you check your data, you see your data for the past 2 weeks indicates that the original CTA button color was in fact the winner.
+When you check your data, you see your data for the past two weeks indicates that the original CTA button color was in fact the winner.

 Does this mean A/B tests are useless?
 Not at all.
 Even if there is always a chance of making a type 1 error, statistically speaking you will still be right most of the time if you set a high enough confidence interval.
 As in engineering and other disciplines, absolute certainty is not possible, but by setting the right confidence interval we can reduce the risk of making an error to an acceptable range.